 Meet the speakers

-The first speakers for the FRH Conference “Religious Heritage in Transition: Challenges and Solutions” have been confirmed!
+The speakers for the FRH Conference “Religious Heritage in Transition: Challenges and Solutions” are confirmed!

 Sub-theme 1: Resilient Heritage